VasilyVP/weather-today-client/README.md

 # weather-today-client
-Front-end part of the example application: weather.vasily.dev
+It's front-end part of the example application: weather.vasily.dev

-Server part in the weather-today-server repository
+Server part is in the weather-today-server repository

 User story description:
 Application presents current weather for the user location and next 5 days weather forecast for registered users.